andrewkimjoseph/pax/README.md

-# Pax - Decentralized Task Management Platform
+# Pax - Online Micro Tasks Platform

-Pax is a comprehensive platform that combines mobile application development with blockchain technology to create a secure and efficient task management system.
-The platform enables organizations to create tasks, screen participants, and distribute rewards through a decentralized infrastructure.
+Pax is a comprehensive platform that enables organizations to create and manage micro-tasks while rewarding participants with both stable and non-stable tokens.
+The platform combines mobile application development with blockchain technology to create a secure and efficient task management system.

 ## Project Overview